 embrace uncertainty.
 The issue also should be helpful to other types of grantmaking committees and their staff members.

-Read the full article about risk in family philanthropy by Tony Macklin.
+Read the full article about risk in family philanthropy by Tony Macklin at the National Center for Family Philanthropy.